TanStack/query/docs/angular/devtools.md

   - Defaults to `bottom`
   - The position of the Angular Query devtools panel
 - `client?: QueryClient`,
   - Use this to use a custom QueryClient.
-Otherwise, the one from the nearest context will be used.
+Otherwise, the QueryClient provided through provideAngularQuery() will be injected.